 At Cognitive FX, vestibular therapy is just one part of a comprehensive treatment program for people suffering from lingering symptoms after a concussion or other head injury.
 If you’re only experiencing symptoms related to vestibular function, then finding a vestibular or vision therapist is likely sufficient.
 But many patients struggle with symptoms such as headaches, sleep problems, difficulty exercising, brain fog, light sensitivity, emotional changes, and more.

 Vestibular therapy can’t fix all of those issues, and treating each symptom separately may not help if they all stem from the concussion.
 And knowing exactly which brain regions are affected in which way determines which therapies will help.
 The best treatment plan takes into account those differences.

 At Cognitive FX, we use a unique imaging protocol (functional neurocognitive imaging, or fNCI) to identify which specific regions of the brain were affected by the concussion and how.
 We then use a host of therapy techniques — such as physical therapy, cognitive therapy, sensorimotor therapy, occupational therapy, and more — to treat the specific brain injury you’ve sustained.
 At the end of treatment, patients get another brain scan to see the improvement they’ve made.

 You can learn more about our program here.

 Vestibular therapy helps with vestibular symptoms.
 If you find a good therapist who treats each side of your system individually, you should make rapid progress.
 But vestibular therapy alone — even if it’s alongside vision therapy — isn’t enough to make all post-concussion symptoms go away.

-Schedule a free consultation to learn if you’re eligible for the program.
+Schedule a consultation with our team to learn if you’re eligible for our program.